richardvenneman/appsignal-docs/source/heroku/addon-doc.html.md

 ### Using multiple deploy hooks

 Unfortunately Heroku only supports one http deploy hook per site.
-Luckily one of our customers created a simple heroku app to fix this issue: https://github.com/deadlyicon/deploy-hook-forker
+Luckily one of our customers created a simple Heroku app to fix this issue: https://github.com/deadlyicon/deploy-hook-forker

 ## Using our config file